walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ![](/images/igniter.png)

-The main requirement for the igniter was that it had to be capable of reliably restarting the engine.
-Off the bat this narrowed down our options by eliminating ignition methods like a pyrogen igniter.
-We also weren't keen on introducing additional chemicals into our system so hypergolics were out too.
+There are many ways to ignite a rocket engine, from pyrotechnics to hypergolic fluids to lasers.
+The main requirement for our igniter was that it had to be capable of reliably restarting the engine, so right from the start this narrowed down our options.